Spend Some Time Alone [and Focus on Yourself]

 Alone you are more productive

 Private working space is the key to productivity.
-In open offices the increase of noise and loss of privacy.
+In open offices, the increase of noise and loss of privacy destroys your results.
 Although it may be blindingly obvious to many people, you are more productive when working alone.
 In this study you can see what aspects of environmental quality are important to people in different office settings.

-Think about what are you doing and where are you going with your life, where is that taking you.
+Think about what you are doing and where you are going with your life, where is the current trajectory taking you.
 Think about your goals, has anything changed in your priorities, do you need to adjust your course?

 What a lovely surprise to finally discover how unlonely being alone can be. ~ Ellen Burstyn